modx-pro/Docs/docs/en/components/pagespeed.md

 ## Notes

-Automatic mode can not and will not handle any MODX confiuration ever by itself.
+Automatic mode can not and will not handle any MODX configuration ever by itself.

 Cache can be refreshed manually from **Manage** / **Clear Cache** / **PageSpeed** menu.